tmccoy14/KeycloakAutomation/README.md

-# KeycloakAutomation
+# Keycloak Automation

-This repository contains keycloak automation scripts
+### This repository contains a Python script that automoates the creation of clients within a specified realm.